Caretakers of the past, stewards of the future

 Visiting the Phoenix Church

 Hours & Admission- The Phoenix Church is open from mid-June to early October.
-The 2021 opening date expected is June 21st.
+The 2021 closing date expected is Sunday, October 10th.
 Hours are 9 AM - 5 PM daily.
 There is no admission charge for this museum, however a donation is appreciated.

 Location- The church is located on US Highway 41 in Phoenix, Michigan, at the junction of M-26 to Eagle River.
 GPS: N 47 23.354 W 88 16.587, Decimal Degrees:47.389230, -88.27645